Summary: This page explains course activities, policies, and recommendations.

 Take-home exams are open notes, open computer, and open instructor.
 However, because I intend the exams to assess your own individual understanding of the material, collaboration on exams is not permitted.
 You should not talk to anyone (except me) about take-home exams before they are due.
 You should not discuss the problems on the exam, nor your answers.
 You should not give any information about your progress on the exam (e.g., which problems you have completed or which you found difficult), and neither should you ask others about their progress.
 If you have any doubt about what is and is not permissible, ask me.

-The final exam will be an in-class exam.
+Unlike the midterms, the final exam will be an in-class exam.
 Talking with other students during the exam will not be permitted.
 You may ask me questions.
 The final exam will be closed-book and closed-computer, but you will be allowed to use one double-sided, 8.5"x11" sheet of hand-written notes.

 I expect you to follow the highest principles of academic honesty.
 Among other things, this means that any work you turn in should be your own or should have the work of others clearly documented.
 However, when you explicitly work as part of a group or team, you need not identify the work of each individual (unless I specify otherwise).